JunboS/Homework5/README.md

    testenv is the name of your new virtual environment:
 4. activate the evnironment by running:
         `.\testenv\Scripts\activate`
-5. install the required packages:
+5. install the required dependencies:
-        `pip install pandas`
-        `pip install bokeh`
+        `pip install -r requirements.txt`
 ### Execute the scripts
 1. by running:
-    `bokeh serve result.py`
+    `bokeh serve --show result.py`
-    copy the link (Bokeh app running at: http://localhost:5006/result) and paste it into your browser
+    your browser should be opened
     `http://localhost:5006/result`
     to exit:
     press `ctrl + c` in your terminal